tmc/llama-mistral/README.md

 * remove model parallelism for simplicity
 * shard experts in the specified number of GPUs
 * reverse engineer MoE implementation based on https://arxiv.org/pdf/2211.15841.pdf (seems vanilla MoE)
+* ambiguity on the ordering of top_k and softmax in MoE.
+See https://twitter.com/dzhulgakov/status/1733330954348085439 for the discussion.

 **WARNING**: There's no official reference model code.
 This implementation might be wrong.
 At least the generation looks coherent which is a good sign :)